Indemnity83/solder-docker/README.md

-# Official Docker stack for Solder
+# Unofficial Docker stack for Solder

 A Docker environment utilizing docker-compose to facilitate running Solder.
 The only pre-requisites are git, docker and docker-compose.
 Great if you want to just test it out locally, or even to deploy for production.